orb-lang/helm/doc/md/design/raga-refactor.md

 Other obvious ones: we can move Zones to multiple terminal processes, render them in a browser or other GUI, and so on and so forth\.

+#### Zone/raga hierarchy?
+MV\*, or what do we do instead?

+There's an important question about the relationship between ragas and zones\-\-basically which of \(one/many\)\-to\-\(one/many\) it is\.
+Right now a single raga can influence the content of multiple zones \(obviously\-\-command and results\)\.
+Some ragas also influence which zones are visible, and it might be nice to delegate some of the reflow/layout logic to them too\-\-or anyway to have it be changeable\.
+But we clearly want to move towards a more flexible paradigm where ragas \(or something like them\) are composable, and more than one of them can influence what's on screen at once \(e\.g\. with Complete\)\.
+So then\.\.\.how does this work?

+The obvious\-to\-me\-because\-I'm\-used\-to\-it answer is an MV\* paradigm, but what we have now is pretty sharply opposed to that, in that it's clear that there is one raga for the whole screen\.
+We could certainly change that, but the easiest change would be to add something like `emacs`' minor modes\-\-a proper hierarchy would be a bigger step\.
+Can/should we make do without it, and how?
+Or should we move in that \(hierarchy/MV\*\) direction, and how?